t7-reapy/t7_workspace/README.md

   - rain sounds in splitscreen should only be played once if both players are in same enviromnent (make this adaptable so if one change environment, it updates for both using GetLocalPlayers())
     - note: [audio_shared](share/raw/scripts/shared/audio_shared.csc#l73) client script uses localhost to host sounds
   - wind exploder is stuck in animation in splitscreen (sometimes)
-  - perk utility script throws error (need developer 2)
+  - perk utility script throws error (need developer 2) <= still the case ?
-- the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged) <= probably will be fixed with another LUA HUD
+- the round number shadow remains in the room of thanks

 # Sphynx commands cheat sheet